- Google’s organic search algorithm incorporates many different on-page factors.

 At a high level, there are four types of search intent:

-- Informational: People are looking for information.
+- Informational: Searchers are looking for information.

 A simple way to figure out the intent behind a particular keyword is to look at the first page of results for the query.
 Titles that include words like how, ways, or methods indicate informational search intent.
-While words like best and top reveal commercial intent.
+Alternatively, words like best and top reveal commercial intent.

 Next, you need to craft content that satisfies the intent.